ZuluNiner/ConsoleWriter/README.md

 ConsoleWriter.Blank();
 ```

+## Console Colors
+### Description
+This a list of colors that you can use for the foreground and background parameters

+#### Allowed colors
+- black
+- blue
+- cyan
+- darkblue
+- darkcyan
+- darkgray
+- darkgreen
+- darkmagenta
+- darkred
+- darkyellow
+- gray
+- green
+- magenta
+- red
+- white
+- yellow

 # Upcoming Changes
 Make the Rewrite() command have additional optional parameters for specifying the cursor position
 Make the Rewrite() clear the line before posting OR make it aware of the prior character count on the line and apply an appropriate ammount of spaces to compensate
+Adjust both Rewrite() and Write() to adjust the incoming foreground and background colors to lowercase